Mark-Cooper-Janssen-Vooles/microservices-aws-dotnet/README.md

 - a Domain Model is the representation of a real thing in the world i.e. Dron, User, Package
 - A bounded context is simply the boundary within a domain where a particular domain model applies
 - normally one microservice represents one bounded context

+### Explain the Circuit Breaker Pattern
+- applies to API (point to point calls) - not async calls (events / messages)
+- we set a threshold for failing API calls i.e. 3
+- if failing API calls exceed the threshold we reject the API calls
+- circuit breakers are micro services themselves and act as Proxy
+- circuit breakers can have 3 states: open, closed, half-open
+- microservices can have circuit breakers built into them (i.e. in dotnet we use 'Polly')

+### Explain the CQRS Pattern
+-

 ---